aretext/aretext/docs/customization.md

 Configuration rules
 -------------------

-Aretext stores its configuration in a single YAML file located at `~/.config/aretext/config.yaml`.
-If you open it, you should see something like this:
+Aretext stores its configuration in a single YAML file.
+By default, the config file is located at `~/.config/aretext/config.yaml`, but you can change the location by setting the `XDG_CONFIG_HOME` env var (following the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)).
+If you open the config file, you should see something like:

 ```
 - name: default